chesterbr/chester-ansible-configs/README.md

 Those are tagged on the playbooks, please check them for such tags and add to `ansible-playbook`.
 Examples:

 - To download new data from sptrans: `--tags update_sptrans_data`;
-- To deploy the latest master of cruzalinhas or toronto-transit-time: `--tags update_app`.
+- To deploy the latest version of cruzalinhas or toronto-transit-time: `--tags update_app`.

 [1]: https://github.com/chesterbr/cruzalinhas